World News | Bullish on India, Expanding in the US, Middle East: Apollo Tyres VC & MD Neeraj Kanwar | LatestLY

 "The focus of building the brand is going to be in these two new markets (US and the Middle East) -- mainly in America where we are slowly increasing.
 This year, we would have done around USD 116 million in the US alone and our target is to get to USD 300 million by 2026," he said.

-With increasing exports specially to America, Kanwar said, contribution from exports will increase to 45 per cent of overall sales by FY26, up from 40 per cent, with domestic sales accounting for 60 per cent of the total.
+With increasing exports specially to America, Kanwar said, contribution from exports and international business will increase to 45 per cent of overall sales by FY26, up from 40 per cent, with domestic sales accounting for 60 per cent of the total.

 In 2022-23, Apollo Tyres clocked consolidated revenue from operations of Rs 24,568 crore as against Rs 20,948 in 2021-22.